Steven Haggerty

 While B2B and B2C models share some similarities, they differ in several crucial aspects:

 Customer Base: B2B models often have a smaller, more focused customer base.
-This allows for more personalized marketing and relationship-building strategies.
+This allows for more personalized marketing and deeper relationship-building strategies.

 Understanding these differences is crucial when developing your B2B strategy.
 By leveraging the unique characteristics of B2B models, you can create more profitable and sustainable business relationships.